iroosevelt/Nerderland/README.md

 **“Inside every mystery, mystery...”**

-**Nerderland** is a timeless, community-powered web platform and creative archive for nerds, misfits, and digital explorers.
+**Nerderland** is a timeless, community-powered web platform and creative archive for nerds, yah yah yah...
 It blends the aesthetic of alien archives, early internet chaos, and next-gen decentralized technology.

+A gamified social arena for nerds.
+Nothing too deep...
+Or is it?

 This project is built to be: